-Murals on Glass, an initiative of the Urbana Public Arts Program, displays the work of Champaign County artists as vinyl decals on windows in downtown Urbana.
+Murals on Glass, an initiative of the Urbana Public Arts Program, displays works by Champaign County artists as vinyl decals on windows in historic downtown Urbana.
 Supported by the City of Urbana and the Urbana Business Association, Murals on Glass provides opportunities for local artists while also beautifying the city streetscape.

-Larry Steinbauer, Abe in the Grass, digital media Urbana Parking Deck Northeast Window, corner of Main Street & Broadway Avenue Farmboy Artworks is the studio name for artist Larry Steinbauer.
-For over 35 years Steinbauer has created watercolors and mixed media collages for sale at weekend art fairs.
-Lately, as Farmboy Artworks, he has added digital creations for sale at Wind, Water, and Light, the gallery he runs with Mary Tangora in Lincoln Square Village in Urbana.
-Steinbauer also sells his work at Urbana’s Market at the Square, and on the internet.
-More information can be found at www.wwandl.com.
+Larry Steinbauer, Abe in the Grass, digital media Urbana Parking Deck Northeast Window, corner of Main Street & Broadway Avenue For over 35 years, Steinbauer has created watercolors and mixed media collages for sale at weekend art fairs.
+He also sells his works at Urbana’s Market at the Square and online.
+Steinbauer ran the gallery Wind, Water, and Light with Mary Tangora in Lincoln Square Village in Urbana.

-Lisa Kesler, Fiesta 3, acrylic painting Urbana Parking Deck South Window, corner of Broadway Avenue & Elm Street Through painting, printmaking, and mixed media Lisa Kesler creates colorful, lively art.
-With stylized images and rhythmic patterns, she composes inventive flights of fancy.
-Learn more about her work at:www.lisakesler.com.
+Lisa Kesler, Fiesta 3, acrylic painting Urbana Parking Deck South Window, corner of Broadway Avenue & Elm Street Through painting, printmaking, and mixed media, Lisa Kesler creates colorful, stylized images and rhythmic patterns, and composes inventive flights of fancy.
+Learn more about her work at http://www.lisakesler.com/.
 Kesler was also interviewed for the August episode of ArtNow!